nylas/nylas-ruby/README.md

 See [UPGRADE.md](UPGRADE.md) for instructions on upgrading from 5.x to 6.x.

 **Note**: The Ruby SDK v6.x is not compatible with the Nylas API earlier than v3-beta.
+If you are using Nylas v2.7 or earlier, continue using the v5.x Nylas Ruby SDK.

 ## 💙 Contributing